 - Check that you have enough available space in iCloud for the backup.

 When you set up iCloud, you automatically get 5 GB of storage.
 You can use that storage space for your iCloud backups, to keep your photos and videos stored in iCloud Photos, and your documents up to date in iCloud Drive.
-Depending on size of your backup and the amount of content you keep in iCloud, you might run out of free space.
+Depending on the size of your backup and the amount of content you keep in iCloud, you may run out of free space.
 You can buy more iCloud storage or delete content.

-- Learn about iCloud security and privacy.
+- Find out about iCloud security and privacy.

 - Use Time Machine to back up or restore your Mac.